Start Free

 If you want to install SonarQube Helm chart on Openshift:

-1. Set OpenShift.enabled to false.
+1. Set OpenShift.enabled to true.

 2. Set Openshift.createSCC to false.